Interested in an interior design degree?

-Students in Interior Design gain knowledge in programming, design analysis, space planning, interior construction, building codes, materials, furnishings and equipment.
-Learning to read blueprints, understanding building and fire codes, and making space accessible for all are important aspects for designers.
-They learn to work with architects, electricians and building contractors.
+Students pursuing an interior design degree gain knowledge in programming, design analysis, space planning, interior construction, building codes, materials, furnishings and equipment.
+Reading blueprints, understanding building and fire codes, and making space accessible for all are important aspects for designers as they work with architects, electricians and building contractors.

-The Michigan State University (MSU) Interior Design program is accredited by the Council for Interior Design Accredidation (CIDA).
+MSU’s interior design program is accredited by the Council for Interior Design Accreditation.